 Although the refrigerator is a bad choice for storing cupcakes, the freezer is very effective for cupcake storage.
-Now, if the cupcakes have no frosting on them, then you stack the cupcakes in a 16-ounce freezer bag.
+If the cupcakes have no frosting on them, stack the cupcakes in a 16-ounce freezer bag.
 You can fit about a dozen in one of those freezer bags.
-The trick is to place cupcakes in the freezer where they will not get crushed or smashed by heavier items in your freezer.
+The trick is to place cupcakes in the freezer where they will not get crushed or smashed by heavier items.
 If the cupcakes have a lot of frosting on top, then you may want to put the cupcakes individually in small plastic freezer bags.

-When you are ready to eat the cupcakes, take them out of the freezer and let them defrost on a plate or cupcake stand.
-Do not use a microwave or an oven.
+When you are ready to eat the cupcakes, take them out of the freezer and remove them from any wrappings to let them defrost on a plate or cupcake stand.
+If you don't remove the wrappings, they can become gooey and the top can pull away once defrosted.
+Do not use a microwave or an oven to defrost them.
 The frozen cupcakes will be defrosted in about two hours.